 How are Air Force roles categorized for enlisted personnel?

-These include operations, maintenance, support, medical, and logistics.
+Air Force positions are grouped into nine main career fields, which include operations, maintenance, support, medical, and logistics.

 Can you explain the meaning of AFSC in the Air Force context?